Jose's Mustache Updates! - MOViN 92.5 - Seattle's #1 Hit Music Station

 This [very] tiny, furry, slow-growing caterpillar mustache on his upper lip has lead to much debate in-studio and online… whereas some people love it, others say they guarantee it will keep people at LEAST 6 ft. away from him!

-So starting Monday (3/30), follow along here and on IG as we post daily photo updates on Jose’s baby-pushbroom-stache and give YOU a chance to decide & tell Jose what you think he should do with his new look!
+Follow along here and on IG as we post frequent photo updates on Jose’s baby-pushbroom-stache and give YOU a chance to decide & tell Jose what you think he should do with his new look!